 Each year, USC students make an impact together through Friends & Neighbors Day projects at community organizations throughout Los Angeles.
 FND gives students an opportunity to give back through a variety of service projects, and to meet new friends with similar interests.
 Register to volunteer for Friends & Neighbors Day by clicking the button below.
 If registration has closed, you may come to FND as a walk-in at 8:30 am and we will try to match you with one of the project sites that has space available.

-Registration for November 11th will be available starting October 23rd!
-Below are the project descriptions for our November community partners.
+Registration for February 24th is now open!
+Below are the project descriptions* for our February community partners.

 Friends & Neighbors Day Project Descriptions

 - Downtown Women’s Center – The Downtown Women’s Center works to provide a safe, healthy, and stable community as well as permanent, supportive housing for homeless women in Los Angeles.
 Volunteer to help this organization sort the donations they receive to help out women in need!

 - Shelter Partnership – The Shelter Partnership Foundation distributes millions of dollars in new goods to agencies serving the homeless and children and youth in foster care.
 Assist the organization in sorting and organizing their clothing donations so they can get the goods out quickly to people in need.

 - World Harvest – Help World Harvest Food Bank provide support to community members by sorting food donations, stocking shelves, and preparing food baskets to distribute to those in need.

 - Society of St. Vincent de Paul – Help out this organization which supports homeless communities in Los Angeles by sorting through donated items and tagging and hanging the clothing they receive!

 - St. Francis Center – Help sort, organize, and shelve grocery and produce items donated to the organization!
 Their food pantry distribution is part of their Family Wellbeing Program that helps feed families in need.